MichielStock/STMOZOO/instructions.md

 This file gives a detailed overview of what you have to do for this project.

+## In brief

+For the exam project, you pick a optimization related topic of your interest that is *not* covered in detail in class.
+This can be an algorithm, an application you solve with methods seen the course or some theoretical aspect you want to study.
+You write some code that you add to the STMOZOO codebase (including documentation, tests etc.) and illustrate you application in a notebook.

 ## Getting started

 - [ ] pick a project (take a lood in `project ideas.md` or discuss with Michiel)